Saturday, July 19, 2014

 Try to avoid them and you will be able to somehow properly deal with your sickness.

-1. Follow a consistent strict sleeping schedule.
+1. Strictly follow a consistent sleeping schedule.

 2. Create a Relaxing Bedtime Routine

 Engage in calming activities before bed such as reading, gentle stretching, or meditation to signal your body that it’s time to sleep.
+This is especially true when you were busy the whole day and the energy extends after working hours.

 Avoid using your phone, tablet, and other gadgets or watch TV at least an hour before bed, as the blue light can interfere with melatonin production.